Silence and Fear in Ottawa Canada

 As a Neighbourhood Watch block captain, I tried at the time to find out enough of what had happened to advise my members, and was told by the police, in no uncertain terms, to "move on".
 Total silence ensued, not a word from the police or from media.
 Panic spread - was this a drug gang murder in our quiet community?
 Something even worse?
 Soon, not just parents of young children, but the entire community was on edge.

-A few days later, I located a newspaper reporter who privately told me what was going on: a person had committed suicide at the park.
-The police and Ottawa press have an agreement - suicide is such an appalling event that no one is allowed to mention it, anywhere, under any circumstances.
+Some time later, I located a newspaper reporter who was willing to privately tell me what was going on: a male had committed suicide at the park.
+The police and Ottawa press have an agreement - suicide is an event that no one is to ever mention, anywhere, under any circumstances.

 If people are to feel safe in our community, their feelings have to be taken into account by our police.
 It's irrelevant that we live in one of the safest communities in one of the safest cities in the world, if people don't feel that way.
 The police should have issued that notice late the afternoon of the occurrence, when they determined that it was a suicide.

-If people are to feel safe in our community, this policy of silence should be changed.
+If people are to feel safe in our community, this policy of silence must be changed.

 John Sankey